 For IRT Society Vice President Angela Walker’s account of her spring, 2012 Al-Andalus adventure, please click here.

-Each standard suite has two twin lower beds, a safe, a closet and a private bathroom with shower, sink and toilet.
-The superior suites have a double bed, a minibar, safe, closet, and a full bathroom.
+Each Standard Suite (86 square feet) has two twin lower beds, a safe, a closet and a private bathroom with shower, sink and toilet.
+The Deluxe Suites (107 square feet) have a double bed, a minibar, safe, closet, and a full bathroom.
+Deluxe suites are

 During the day, the bed can be folded into comfortable couches, offering a space for reading or to enjoy the landscape in a private lounge.
 All suites are separately air-conditioned.